Organ transplantation is one of the most challenging, complex, and rewarding areas of modern medicine.

 As a transplant patient who is referred to UT Southwestern Medical Center, you're getting more than expert physicians and surgeons assigned to your care – you’re also getting a dedicated support team of health care professionals, including:

 - Social workers

 Each plays a unique and critical role in the complex world of transplantation medicine, but all have the same mission: Deliver seamless, patient-focused care, starting at the initial evaluation appointment and continuing through the waiting period, surgery, and follow-up.

-Our exceptional track record speaks to a consistent focus on excellence in patient care.
-In addition to performing more than 1,300 lifesaving organ transplants:
+UT Southwestern’s exceptional track record speaks to a consistent focus on excellence in patient care.
+In addition to performing more than 1,800 lifesaving organ transplants:

-- The Liver Transplant Program provides comprehensive medical and surgical care for patients with end-stage liver disease requiring liver transplantation.
-The world-renowned team of surgeons and specialists can manage all aspects of the liver transplant process and provides a multidisciplinary approach to patient care.
+- The Liver Transplant Program has a world-renowned team of surgeons and specialists that provide comprehensive medical and surgical care for patients with an end-stage liver disease requiring liver transplantation.
+The program has grown in transplant volume for seven consecutive years, thanks to a renowned team of surgeons and specialists who can manage all aspects of the liver transplant process and provides a multidisciplinary approach to patient care.

-Because we are an academic medical institution, our patients have access to the latest groundbreaking research aimed at expanding the donor pool and developing new methods of preserving and evaluating organs.
+As an academic medical institution, UT Southwestern is able to offer patients access to the latest groundbreaking research aimed at expanding the donor pool and developing new methods of preserving and evaluating organs.

 Each transplant program may have clinical trials ongoing that expand patient treatment options and provide unique opportunities within specific organ areas.

 Ask your UT Southwestern physician if you qualify for any ongoing research trials.